 Hosts can set a stage view for all attendees.

-Webcast mode is included only for plans that support 3000 or more users.
-It is not available for Webex for Government.
+Webcasts are included only for plans that support 3000 or more users.
+Webcasts are not available for Webex for Government.

-In Event mode, participants enjoy rich features that allow them to stay engaged and get the most out of the event.
-When enabled, all participants can send animated emoji reactions, select Music mode when they want to perform, or check out a panelist's profile with People Insights.
+In webinars, participants enjoy rich features that allow them to stay engaged and get the most out of the event.
+When enabled, all participants can send animated emoji reactions, select Music mode when they want to perform, or check out a panelist's profile with People Insights profiles.

-When your event calls for a simple attendee joining and viewing experience, Webcast mode is a great way to host an event.
+When your event calls for a simpler attendee joining and viewing experience with limited interactions, you can host webcasts.
 Once attendees receive the invite and join from the welcome page, they can stream the event with a web browser instantly.
-Attendees can adjust volume, stop and resume video, and expand to full screen.
+Attendees can adjust volume, stop and resume video, and expand to full screen, as well as chat, participate in polls, and answer questions posted by the host.
 The host can specify the layout for attendees at any time during the event.

-Check out what participants can do in Webex Events (New), and find out the difference between the Event and Webcast modes to know what’s available in this update.
+Check out what participants can do in Events (new), and find out the difference between webinars and webcasts to know what’s available in this update.